RxDevilOFC/RxDevilOFC/README.md

 - 👋 Hi, I’m @RxDevilOFC
 - 👀 I’m interested in Making applications on android studio and sketchware
 - 🌱 I’m currently learning in Sri Lanka
-- 💞️ I’m looking to collaborate on හුකලා
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me හුකලා
+- 📫 How to reach me

 <!---
 RxDevilOFC/RxDevilOFC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.